-TUES atudent evolunge Leave of absence TUFS student exchange program Study abroad Overseas training or program equivalent Content Applying through TUFS to participate in a student exchange program with an overseas university with which TUFS has an exchange agreement Taking a leave of absence to study at an overseas university that TUFS has approved as equivalent in quality.
+TUFS student exchange Leave of absence program Study abroad Overseas training or equivalent Content Applying through TUFS to participate in a student exchange program with an overseas university with which TUFS has an exchange agreement Taking a leave of absence to study at an overseas university that TUFS has approved as equivalent in quality.
 Taking leave of absence to study at an overseas university or language school that the student has applied to on their own, or to undertake an internship or participate in a similar program.